tom-favereau/advent_of_code/README.md

 ## day4
 done part one and part tow, easy
-I must read more attentively the subject
+IVery easy – I had time to do it during breakfast, except that I can't read instructions.
+We're playing with the elves, and we're going to visit the gardener.

 | Part1    | Part2    |
 |----------|----------|